-To apply to the NRTP for entry at the PGY I level, apply to the Yale Psychiatry Residency, and indicate your interest in the NRTP on the application or by informing Ms. Betsey Dunham or the NRTP training director.
+To apply to the NRTP for entry at the PGY I level, apply to the Yale Psychiatry Residency, and indicate your interest in the NRTP on the application or by informing the NRTP training director.
 Please note there is no separate ERAS match number for the NRTP.
 For entry at the PGY II or higher level, directly contact the NRTP training director.

-Applicants at the PGY I and II levels may inform the Residency Coordinator in the Office of Education, Betsey Dunham, and the NRTP Director, Robert Malison, of their interest.
+Applicants at the PGY I and II levels may inform the NRTP Director, Robert Malison, of their interest.
 Inquiries and applications can be directed to: